 Patagonia is wildlands, magnificent ice landscapes, majestic mountains, and enchanting fjords.
-Located in the south of South America, straddling Chile and Argentina, it was one of the distant destinations that made me dream.
+Located in the south of South America, straddling Chile and Argentina, it was one of my far away dream destinations.

 So many reasons that made me want to discover it.
 As we were in Argentina, it was unthinkable not to go there.